 Also check out my essential caravan equipment list which has a lot of interchangeable kit.

-For your living space
+Camper van accessories for your living space

 Whether we are caravanning or camping we like having some outdoor space that’s undercover where we can all relax in the day and the adults can sit after the kids have gone to bed.